WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Methodology

 \subsubsection{Classifier Utilizing Dual-Component Feature Fusion}

-Once the contextual embedding $\widehat{V_r}$ is obtained, we derive the semantic feature embeddings for the mashup by leveraging the pooler-output of the contextual embedding and applying Mean-Pooling to the contextual embedding.
+Standard BERT-based classifiers typically rely on either the pooler-output or mean-pooling embeddings alone.
+However, these two representations capture complementary information: the pooler-output encodes global sentence-level signals via the [CLS] token, while mean-pooling preserves fine-grained lexical details across all tokens.
+To leverage both and obtain richer semantic representations, we propose a dual-component feature fusion strategy.
+Once the contextual embedding $\widehat{V_r}$ is obtained, we derive the semantic feature embeddings for the mashup by leveraging the pooler-output of $\widehat{V_r}$ and applying mean-pooling to $\widehat{V_r}$.
 These two feature embeddings are then individually passed through two fully connected layers $FC_p$ and $FC_m$.

 where $W \in \mathbb{R}^{L\times F}$ and $b \in \mathbb{R}^{L}$ are learnable parameters, with $L$ representing the number of APIs.

 A fusion layer $FC_f$ is then employed to generate the API relevance score vector $v_r$ after concatenating $U_p$ with $U_m$.
 The vector $v_r$ is determined following the application of a sigmoid activation function.